Ossama-Mughal/OS_SCRATCH/README.md

 ###  1)BOOT PROCESS
-    This section includes both theory and code regarding boot process of an x86 system
+    This section includes both theory and code regarding boot process of an x86 system (but none of this works :-P)